fahimshahriar123/fahimshahriar123.github.io/README.md

 # Portfolio Website
 My personal website, built from scratch with Flutter.

-## This repo is not for cloning/forking.
-You can use this project as a reference, but any kind of cloning is strictly probited.
-The author reserves all the rights.
+# All rights reserved.
+## You may not copy, distribute, modify, or use this code for any purpose without explicit permission from the author.
+© Fahim Shahriar 2025